codebar/planner/README.md

 ## Front-end framework

-We use Foundation at version 5.5.3, you can find the documentation here: http://foundation.zurb.com/sites/docs/v/5.5.3/
+We use Bootstrap 5, you can find the documentation here: https://getbootstrap.com/docs/5.2/getting-started/introduction/

 ## Finding something to work on